multivendorx/MultiVendorX/readme.txt

 ##### ✓ **Customizable Vendor Shop** - Vendors can create and customise any kind of **virtual store** like a **baseball shop, a shoe-repair shop, ski shop** and others to customers by using our store management dashboard.
 To help vendors customize their vendor shops, we provide them with tools like **Store Logo, [Store Banner](https://multivendorx.com/docs/knowladgebase/vendors-management/), [Store location](https://multivendorx.com/docs/knowladgebase/store-location/),** and **Social media links.**

-##### ✓ **Advanced Product Features -** MVX shares one goal that is to provide its users with any kind of marketplace they desire.
-To fulfil this goal, MVX presents a **premium modules** like [**Various Product Types**](https://multivendorx.com/pricing/).
+##### ✓ **Advanced Product Features -** MultiVendorX shares one goal that is to provide its users with any kind of marketplace they desire.
+To fulfil this goal, MultiVendorX presents a **premium modules** like [**Various Product Types**](https://multivendorx.com/pricing/).
 With this add-on, vendors can upload any type of product like **bookings, rental, accommodation, auction, subscription,** and many more.
 They can also export-**import products**, **create product add-ons** and many more.
 [To know more about MultiVendorX Pro read here. ](https://multivendorx.com/pricing/)

 ##### ✓ [**Customizable Membership Plan**](https://multivendorx.com/docs/knowladgebase/marketplace-memberhsip/) - **Membership model** businesses have flourished quite well.
-You can now create membership packages like **Free membership**, **trial membership** or **paid membership** package using our MVX Vendor membership.
+You can now create membership packages like **Free membership**, **trial membership** or **paid membership** package using our MultiVendorX Vendor membership.
 Here you can decide the **membership fee, adjust price rates** and create **membership benefits** and plans to your desire.

 ##### ✓ [**Advanced Product Catalogue**](https://multivendorx.com/woocommerce-product-catalog-mode-pro-quote-request/) - With [WooCommerce Quote & Product Catalog Enquiry](https://multivendorx.com/woocommerce-product-catalog-mode-pro-quote-request/), you can create a catalog that allows customers to view your products.
 But what makes this added feature even more unique is the **inquiry cart** option, which lets customers [inquire about multiple products](https://multivendorx.com/woocommerce-product-catalog-mode-pro-quote-request/) all at the same time.
 To make this feature sound more useful, you can create a **catalog list** showcasing all your products along with the add-to-cart option.
-There is also an enquire now button that allows customers to enquire immediately.

 ##### ✓ **Advanced Analytics-** Allow your vendors to grow further with advanced features like [Store SEO](https://multivendorx.com/docs/knowladgebase/store-seo/) that gives them the power of **Google Analytics** for actionable and accurate data.
 Along with this, our plugin is compatible with some of the **best SEO plugins** like **Yoast** and **Rank Math**, which is assured to increase your SERP Ranking.

 ##### ✓ **Store Inventory** - Business stability can sometimes depend on proper **[inventory control](https://multivendorx.com/docs/knowladgebase/store-inventory/)**.
-MVX provides you with **inventory software** that helps you keep track of your inventory, set a low stock limit and manage inventory entries when and how required.
+MultiVendorX provides you with **inventory software** that helps you keep track of your inventory, set a low stock limit and manage inventory entries when and how required.

-##### ✓ **Buisness Hours and vacation -** MultiVendorX’s dual-purpose business hours and vacation pro module is the right fit for your business.
-Especially if you want to give your vendors a break every now and then.
+##### ✓ **Buisness Hours and vacation -** MultiVendorX's dual-purpose business hours and vacation pro module is perfect for your business, allowing vendors to take breaks as needed.
 The vacation module uses a [vacation calendar](https://multivendorx.com/docs/knowladgebase/vacation/) that works as a **tracker**, notifying admins of vendor off days.
 Business hours allow a vendor to display a shop hours widget that displays the opening and closing times of a shop.

-##### ✓ **[Invoice & Packaging Slip](https://multivendorx.com/docs/knowladgebase/invoice-packing-slip/) ** - MVX provides vendors with a personalized invoice management software that lets them send invoices to their customers.
+##### ✓ **[Invoice & Packaging Slip](https://multivendorx.com/docs/knowladgebase/invoice-packing-slip/) ** - MultiVendorX provides vendors with a personalized invoice management software that lets them send invoices to their customers.
 Using this add-on invoices can be automatically generated and sent to the respective user.
 In addition to this vendors can choose their desired **vendor template** to create their invoice.

 ##### ✓ **[Staff Manager](https://multivendorx.com/docs/knowladgebase/staff-manager/)** - Unburden your vendors with perfect **staff management software** that helps them hire innumerable members of staff, manage staff responsibilities and track staff workers.